QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 # Next meeting

-**Next meeting is scheduled for Friday, the 27.
-09. 2024 from 6 till 8 p.m. at x-hain. **
+**Next meeting is scheduled for Friday, the 25.
+10. 2024 from 6 till 8 p.m. at x-hain. **

+The topics for next meeting are two this time as experienced the last meeting :)

-The topic for next meeting will still be 'Qubes OS from a beginner's perspective, part 1' & handson installation and beginner's user experience with Qubes OS.
+1. 'Qubes OS from a beginner's perspective' & handson installation and/or trying Qubes OS with a provided laptop.
+2. 'Qubes and Salt'

 All are welcome!

 Please consult the calendar of x-hain for further information.